spinnaker/spinnaker/docs/commands.md

 `ACCOUNT`: The name of the account to operate on.
  * `--no-validate`: (*Default*: `false`) Skip validation.
 #### Subcommands
- * `add`: Add a dockerRegistry account.
+ * `add`: Add an account to the dockerRegistry provider.
  * `delete`: Delete a specific dockerRegistry account by name.
- * `edit`: Edit a dockerRegistry account.
+ * `edit`: Edit an account in the dockerRegistry provider.
  * `get`: Get the specified account details for the dockerRegistry provider.
  * `list`: List the account names for the dockerRegistry provider.

 ---
 ## hal config provider docker-registry account add

-Add a dockerRegistry account.
+Add an account to the dockerRegistry provider.

 #### Usage
 ```